juniormfreitas/laravel-container/README.md

 # laravel-container

-Simplified Docker environment to run a Laravel project
+Simplified Docker environment made to run a Laravel project

-This project will help you to run a Laravel environment using Docker.
+This repository will help you to run a Laravel environment using Docker.

 ## Getting started